sayands/sgaligner/README.md

 ```bash
 python data-preprocessing/gen_all_pairs_fileset.py
 ```
-This will create a fileset with the same number of non-overlapping pairs as overlapping pairs generated before during subscan generation.
+This will create a fileset with the same number of randomly chosen non-overlapping pairs from the generated subscans as overlapping pairs generated before during subscan generation.

 Usage on **Predicted Scene Graphs** : Coming Soon!

 ### Training :bullettrain_side:
-To train SGAligner, you can use :
+To train SGAligner on 3RScan subscans generated from [here](#Data-+-Benchmark), you can use :

 ```bash
 cd src